zulissi/dev_environment/README.md

 # Access
 That's it!
 You have a really fast jupyter notebook that should stay alive, and an ssh account.
 There are many services or things that you could run (fast shells with gpu access, etc).
 * you will have a permanent ssh shell at zulissi.duckdns.org:yoursshport
-* you will a jupyter server at yourusername.zulissi.duckdns.org:8888
+* you will have a jupyter server at yourusername.zulissi.duckdns.org:8888

+# Adding services
+You can add services by going to your stack, clicking editor, and deploying a new service.
+For example,